aws-samples/serverless-patterns/lambda-esm-rabbitmq-filters-sam/README.md

 The `appId` field will be passed as an app_id basic property to the RabbitMQ

-The `secret` field is your secret in AWS Secrets Manager (use the output from the first command you ran `aws secretsmanager create-secret...`)
+The `secret` field is your secret in AWS Secrets Manager (output from `aws secretsmanager create-secret...`)

 The `queues` array is a list of queues that will be created on the RabbitMQ.
 The `messageBody` will be sent as a payload, along with the `appId` field as a basic property, to all RabbitMQ queues.